Bilby Tracks program details

 Please read the information below.
-Registration and payment will open for the September program in late July/early August.
+Registration and payment will open for the November program soon.
+All who have expressed interest will be advised.

 If you are keen to receive updates on '2018 Bilby Tracks' trips, please join our bilby tracks mailing list HERE

-If you have questions or wish to express interest in a particular trip and have not already done so (September or November dates) contact Colleen directly at firstname.lastname@example.org.
+If you have questions or wish to express interest in the November program, contact Colleen directly at firstname.lastname@example.org.

 A detailed list of what to bring list will be provided once you have registered for the trip